+The benefits of riding for those with disabilities have been recognized for over 3,000 years.
 Today, therapeutic riding and other safe, purposeful and supervised interaction with horses are medically recognized to benefit children and adults with almost any cognitive, physical and/or emotional disability.

-Physical Benefits include:
+Physical Benefits include: Cognitive Benefits include:

-- Increased pelvic and spine mobility Communication Skills
+- Pelvic and spine mobility Communication Skills

 - Postural control Emotional Benefits include:

-- Improved confidence and self-esteem
+- Physical stamina Confidence and self-esteem

 Why the Horse?